|

 string GetClipboardString()

-If the operating system clipboard currently contains a string,
+If the active clipboard currently contains a string,

 this string will be returned by the GetClipboardString function.
 If